BBL finals race: The run home for each club

 Jan 26: v Strikers (second) at Adelaide Oval

-Five games without a win has left Hobart's season on life support and they will need plenty to go their way on the run home to scrape into the finals.
-The return of D'Arcy Short from international duty will be a huge help, but the Canes need to start winning – and by big margins – to improve their Net Run Rate of -0.849, which is the worst in the competition.
+Hobart returned to the winner's list with a thrilling win over the Renegades, but they still need plenty to go their way on the run home to make the top five.
+The return of D'Arcy Short from international duty will be a huge help, but the Canes need to keep winning – and by big margins – to improve their Net Run Rate of -0.748, which is the worst in the competition.

 8th: Melbourne Renegades (4 points)